 Click here to read of the full review of the Hotel Grinnell!

 Courtyard by Marriott: A converted John Deere factory

 Another old building converted into a hotel is the Courtyard by Marriott in Waterloo.
 It used to be part of the John Deere tractor factory.
 After it moved to a different location, the building was empty until recently when it was bought by Marriott.
 Although the hotel isn’t tractor themed, parts of the old building were included in the design of the hotel.
 For example, all the windows are original, the floors were all raised so guests would actually be able to see out of them.
 The ceilings are SO high too, I don’t think I’ve ever stayed in a room that has felt so big purely for this reason!
+The hotel also has a swimming pool on one of the upper floors.
 The John Deere Tractor and Engine Museum is right next door (walking distance) and is free to visit!

 Related reading: Fun Things To Do In Waterloo Iowa (& Cedar Falls)

 Historic Park Inn: The last remaining hotel designed by Frank Lloyd Wright